 So, as a business owner, reviewing and improving the experience for your customers is one of the biggest keys to success.
-And the best way to do this is to regularly gather feedback for your cafe or restaurant and learn from what your customers have to say.
+And the best way to do this is to regularly gather feedback for your café or restaurant and learn from what your customers have to say.

 Create a customer survey

-Remember to also gather data about the demographics of your patrons (such as their gender, location, whether they visit with their family etc.), as this is invaluable information about your customer base and provides context to their survey answers.
-If you collect a means of keeping in touch with your customers (typically, email addresses), be sure to say how you plan to contact them and provide a way for people to opt in.
+Remember to also gather data about the demographics of your patrons (such as their gender, location, whether they visit with their family, etc.), as this is invaluable information about your customer base and provides context to their survey answers.
+If you collect a means of keeping in touch with your customers (typically email addresses), be sure to say how you plan to contact them and provide a way for people to opt in.
 You can then create a digital survey and distribute it using an online platform like SmartSurvey or SurveyMonkey.

-• How many times do you visit our café/restaurant per week/month/year?
+- How many times do you visit our café/restaurant per week/month/year?

-• How likely would you be to recommend us to a friend?
+- How likely would you be to recommend us to a friend?

-• How would you rate our food?
+- How would you rate our food?
 (On a scale of 1-10)

-• How would you rate the service?
+- How would you rate the service?
 (On a scale of 1-10)

-• What’s your favourite item on the menu?
+- What’s your favourite item on the menu?

-• Is there anything you think we could improve on?
+- Is there anything you think we could improve on?

 Talk to your staff

 Your employees are on the frontline of your business and interact with your customers every day.
-They can therefore provide great insight, and suggest improvements you might otherwise not think of.
+They can therefore provide great insight and suggest improvements you might otherwise not think of.
 Your team will know what's working and what isn't in your café or restaurant, so be sure to talk to them.

 Find out what they've heard from customers and listen to their opinions on how things could be improved.
-You can gather this feedback through weekly staff meetings, a suggestions box, or employee survey — anonymous feedback can often be more honest.
+You can gather this feedback through weekly staff meetings, a suggestions box, or an employee survey — anonymous feedback can often be more honest.

 Make the most of social media

 You may already be using Facebook, Instagram, Twitter or TikTok and have built up a following.
-That's great and you'll no doubt have seen how useful social media is for customer feedback!
+That's great, and you'll no doubt have seen how useful social media is for customer feedback!
 If not, keep reading - find out why you should get involved.

 Whether you’re a coffee shop, a sandwich bar, a pub or a fine-dining restaurant, creating social media profiles is a good idea.
 You can then start taking advantage of what these platforms can do for your business.
 You don’t need to be on every social media channel out there, so pick and choose what’s best for you.
 An easy way to do this is to see what platforms your local competition features on — you can create your own account and then follow similar profiles to yours (as well as their followers!).
 Instagram is especially popular with hospitality businesses, as you can showcase your food, drink and venue through photos and videos.